 As a new parent, the last thing you think about before the baby is born is poop.
 Afterward, it’s nearly ALL you think about!
 What color it is, how runny or firm, and how often you see it.

-Between diaper explosions that require an entire load of laundry and giving everyone a bath, and going days without seeing a bowel movement from your little one, your baby’s poop is probably on your mind a lot these days.
+Between diaper explosions that require an entire load of laundry with everyone getting a bath, and going days without seeing a bowel movement from your little one, your baby’s poop is probably on your mind a lot these days.

 Checking what’s in your baby’s diaper is a great way to keep tabs on your baby’s health, even if it is a bit gross.

 It’s perhaps a bit more gross than usual lately if your baby’s stool is GREEN.
 If your baby has green stool, keep reading to find out if that’s normal, what causes it, and what you might need to do about it.